open-xml-templating/docxtemplater/readme.md

 # Modules

 Functionality can be added with modules.
 They is yet no doc for the modules because it is not completely mature yet, but you can open an issue if you have any question about it.

+Here is the list of existing modules:

+ * Chart Module using the syntax: `{$chart}` , user contributed https://github.com/prog666/docxtemplater-chart-module
-I have already created one module that can add images using the syntax: `{%image}`, which is documented here: https://github.com/open-xml-templating/docxtemplater-image-module
+ * Image module using the syntax: `{%image}`, https://github.com/open-xml-templating/docxtemplater-image-module

 # Professional Support